 For instructors, having the ability to record student performances increases the quality of feedback, whether in a group or individual setting and is key to learning and retention.
-Holbeck and Hartman (2018) found that using video recording tools provides a necessary link toward meeting students in their individual technology spaces, creating a community for student engagement, and learning through informal spaces.
+Holbeck and Hartman (2018) found that using video recording tools provides a necessary link toward meeting students in their individual technology spaces, creating a community for student engagement and learning through informal spaces.
 Students receive feedback they can apply based on the instructor's multiple reviews of their performance, unlike a one-time skill review done in class.
 Students benefit from using Flipgrid by connecting the instructor's feedback with their physical performance.

 During a fitness and wellness concepts course, the instructor appointed students in small groups to create videos on various topics, such as muscular strength, endurance, flexibility, warm-up, and cardiovascular protocols.
 Individual groups then designed a workout routine using proper techniques, cues, and protocols.
 Each routine had to be five minutes in length, with each member participating equally.
-After completing the initial video, students were instructed to view two of their peer's videos for evaluation and post their responses in Flipgrid by using a skills checklist of each category.
-Each group created video responses related to each topic in conjunction with the American College of Sports Medicine protocols.
+After completing the initial video, students were instructed to view two of their peer's videos for evaluation and post their responses in Flipgrid using a skills checklist of each category.
+Each group created video responses related to each topic in conjunction with the American College of Sports Medicine Protocols.
 Students in the kinesiology major need to understand the basic principles of physical fitness training (e.g., frequency, intensity, type, and time), and know the principles and benefits of warm-up and cool-down exercise procedures to be able to appropriately link theory to practice (Society of Health and Physical Educators, 2020).
+Through this assignment, students were able to watch and critique their own performance and view the individual criteria for each workout critically from an instructor's viewpoint for protocols, technique, and safety.
+Viewing and responding as a potential instructor allowed students to actively apply learned information.